scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 ii.
 Create a smart shopping list by providing the consumer with a weekly shopping list customized based on their purchase history and known preferences.

 This list also includes recommendations regarding the optimal quantity of every product suggested and the store(s)
 where these products are to be purchased.
-We also calculated the consumer's optimal weekly commute using the generalized commercial traveler algorithm (see Figure :ref:`circuit`).
+We also calculate the consumer's optimal weekly commute using the generalized commercial traveler algorithm (see Figure :ref:`circuit`).

 .. figure:: figures/mygrocerytour_circuit.png